express-rate-limit/express-rate-limit/readme.md

 })
 ```

-Note: if a keyGenerator returns the same value for every user, it becomes a
+> **Note** If a `keyGenerator` returns the same value for every user, it becomes
-global rate limiter.
+> a global rate limiter.
 This could be combined with a second instance of
-express-rate-limit to have both global and per-user limits.
+> `express-rate-limit` to have both global and per-user limits.

 ### `handler`